-When we booked our family vacation to Grand Cayman last October, we knew next to nothing about the island.
+When we booked our family-friendly vacation to Grand Cayman last October, we knew next to nothing about the island.
 I knew that it was beautiful after seeing a few pictures on Instagram from Amanda‘s family vacation there over fall break, but otherwise we were clueless.

 We decided to travel there and make it our 2019 family vacation spot for a few reasons though:

 - We knew we wanted to head to the Caribbean.

 - We liked the appeal of a smaller island.

 - The flights were the right price at the right time. <—- the main reason!